I feel like this is a bit of a Rorschach Test for Booknerds. Answer fast with the first thing that comes to mind!

 A book you want everyone to read?
 Get into the UNSUB series by Meg Gardiner, like yesterday, if you want a better quality of life.
 I’m serious – it’s that good.

 Recommend an underrated book?
 I can’t think of one.
-Typically, I’m such a cynical, cold-hearted monster, that my ratings tend to be much lower than my fellow readers.
+Typically, I’m such a cynical, cold-hearted swamp demon, that my ratings tend to be much lower than my fellow readers.
 Ask me about a book that is overrated and I’d be able to write a college essay on that.

 The last book you bought?
 I went to a box sale over St. Patrick’s Day weekend and got about $300 worth of books for $35.